About

 Since then, I was absolutely resolved to get better and better at software development to create tools that can directly improve the quality of life of myself and the people around me.
 In the theme of Japanese-learning, I went on to develop several other projects, including a cross-platform Japanese OCR, Android popup dictionary, Youtube-to-Anki plugin, hard-coded subtitle blocker extension, and many more.

-I even completely revamped my first flashcard generator script 3 years later, into a full fledged Rust CLI with dozens of features + Chinese support.
+Partially out of nostalgia, I completely revamped my first flashcard generator script 3 years later, into a full fledged Rust CLI with dozens of features + Chinese support.

 In the end, the heart of my motivation started off and continues to stem from building open-source projects that make life easier.